 Please note: Simple wheelchairs can be borrowed free of charge at the gate if required.

-- Inclusive educationand barrier-free tours (Complementary Offer)
+- Inclusive educationand barrier-free tours (Group and Tours)

 In addition to architectural accessibility, we have developed attractive offers that enable people with and without restrictions to participate in our exhibitions.
 We have been offering free and specially designed tours for people with disabilities for many years.
 They are free of charge and are addressed in detail to: